jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

         ))
 ```

-But I said this solution is `customizable` but nothing has changed yet :/ Let fix this.
+But as I said, this solution is `customizable` but nothing has changed yet :/ Let's fix this.
-You decided to add your fancy progress bar to all places in your app instead of `Loading...` indicator.
-You just create new `ErrorHandler`:
+You decide to add your fancy progress bar to all places in your app instead of `Loading...` indicator.
+You create new `ErrorHandler`:

 ```kotlin
 class ProgressErrorHandler(private val view: FrameLayout) : ErrorHandler<Errors> {